oceanprotocol-archive/tech-spikes-2017-to-2019/17-permissionless-incentive/README.md

 <img src="img/mining-2.jpg" />

 * **Distribute network rewards**
-	* as a first-cut design, each provider who **serve the access to data commons** is eligible to receive network rewards;
+	* **(Update: 09/10/2019)**: each provider who have staked, made dataset available, and served the access to data commons in current epoch is eligible to receive network rewards;
 	* for each epoch, one eligible provider is chosen to receive all reward tokens in the pool;
 	* the reward tokens are locked up for a period (e.g., one week or one month) when anyone can challenge the reward and initiate a verification aganist the provider.
+	* **(Update: 09/10/2019)**: provider must stake more Ocean tokens than the amount of received network rewards:
+		* when picked as the winner, provider can get the reward tokens right away;
+		* meanwhile, their stakes become the "locked stake", which can be lost in the challenge period (e.g., one week or one month) if a successful challenge.

 <img src="img/distr.jpg" />